sophia-zube/incari-doc/objects-and-types/scene2d-objects/gui/textinput.md

 The `Text Input` **Attributes** provide crucial data for a **Text Input Object**.

 * `Text` is simply the desired text.

-* `Max Length` is the maximum number of characters of the text.
-When this number is reduced, the characters that fall after that index are deleted.
-Increasing the number will not bring back these characters once removed.

 ### Text